tensorflow/tfjs-models/pose-detection/src/movenet/README.md

     `poseDetection.movenet.modelType` enum list.
 Default to
     `poseDetection.movenet.modelType.SINGLEPOSE_LIGHTNING`.

+*   *enableSmoothing*: A boolean indicating whether to use temporal filter to smooth the predicted keypoints.
+Defaults to *True*.
+The temporal filter relies on the `currentTime` field of the `HTMLVideoElement`.
+You can override this timestamp by passing in your own timestamp (in microseconds) as the third parameter.
+This is useful when the input is a tensor, which doesn't have the `currentTime` field.
+Or in testing, to simulate different FPS.

 *   *modelUrl* (optional): An optional string that specifies custom url of the MoveNet model.
 If not provided, it will load the model specified by *modelType* from tf.hub.
 This argument is useful for area/countries that